caarmen/scrumchatter/PRIVACY.md

 `WRITE_EXTERNAL_STORAGE`

-Well, this is embarrassing.
-The developer cannot remember why Scrum Chatter declares the `WRITE_EXTERNAL_STORAGE` permission.
-Sharing the application data as a database or Excel file, and sharing chart images, require saving files to the device's external storage, but the files are saved to the folder dedicated to the app, which requires no special permission: `<sdcard>/Android/data/ca.rmen.android.scrumchatter/files`.
+Sharing the application data as a database or Excel file, and sharing chart images, require saving files to the device's external storage.
-An investigation is required to remove or explain the need for this permission: https://github.com/caarmen/scrumchatter/issues/55
+The files are saved to the folder dedicated to the app: `<sdcard>/Android/data/ca.rmen.android.scrumchatter/files`.
+For Android versions prior to KitKat (4.4), this permission was required to write to this folder.
+For KitKat and later versions, this permission is no longer required.

 More questions?